RedstonerServer/Parcels/README.md

-# Parcels2
+# Parcels

 Plot management and world generator plugin inspired by [PlotMe](https://github.com/WorldCretornica/PlotMe-Core).

-Newer version of discontinued [Parcels](https://github.com/RedstonerServer/Parcels).
+Newer version of the discontinued [Parcels-Java](https://github.com/Dico200/Parcels-Java).

 Written in Kotlin.
 This project is WIP.